Maps-Messaging/authentication_library/README.md

 If you're looking for a robust and flexible SASL authentication library for your Java project, with support for the latest SCRAM mechanisms and multiple identity backends, give this library a try!

+# Access Control List (ACL) Entry Format

+ACL entry strings follow the format "identifier = access" where:

+- The identifier represents a username or group name with an optional `[authDomain:]username[remoteHost]` specifier.
+    - The `[authDomain:]` prefix represents an optional authentication domain.
+    - The `username` component represents the username.
+    - The `[remoteHost]` suffix represents an optional remote host specification enclosed in square brackets.
+- The access control string specifies the allowed actions using keywords determined by the provided AccessControlMapping implementation.
+    - Multiple access control keywords can be separated by the `|` (pipe) character.

+## Identifier Format

+The identifier follows the syntax `[authDomain:]username[remoteHost]`, where:

+- `[authDomain:]` (optional): Represents an authentication domain.
+Use a colon (":") to separate the authDomain from the username.
+- `username`: Represents the username component.
+It can include alphanumeric characters and special characters.
+- `[remoteHost]` (optional): Represents the remote host specification.
+Enclose the remote host in square brackets ("[]").

+### Examples

+- `john.doe`: Represents a username without any authentication domain or remote host.
+- `ldap:john.doe`: Represents a username with the "ldap" authentication domain and no remote host.
+- `unix:admin[localhost]`: Represents a username with the "unix" authentication domain and a remote host specified as "localhost".

+## Access Control String

+The access control string specifies the allowed actions using keywords determined by the provided AccessControlMapping implementation.
+Multiple access control keywords can be separated by the `|` (pipe) character.

+### Examples

+- `Read`: Allows the "Read" action.
+- `Write|Create`: Allows both "Write" and "Create" actions.

+## ACL Entry Example

+Here's an example ACL entry string:

+> ldap:john.doe[localhost] = Read|Write|Create

+In this example, the identifier represents a username with the "ldap" authentication domain and a remote host specified as "localhost".
+The access control string allows the "
+Read", "Write", and "Create" actions.

+---

+By following the ACL entry format described above, you can define access control rules for your application based on the provided AccessControlMapping implementation.

+Please refer to the documentation of the AccessControlMapping class for the specific access control keywords used in your implementation.

 # pom.xml setup

 All MapsMessaging libraries are hosted on the [maven central server.](https://central.sonatype.com/search?smo=true&q=mapsmessaging)